benitomartin/mlops-car-prices/README.md

 ## Project Description

 The dataset was obtained from Kaggle and contains various columns with car details and prices.
-To prepare the data for modeling, an Exploratory Data Analysis was conducted to preprocess numerical and categorical features, and suitable scalers and encoders were chosen for the preprocessing pipeline.
-Subsequently, a GridSearch was performed to select the best regression models, with RandomForestRegressor and GradientBoostingRegressor being the top performers, achieving an R2 value of approximately 0.9.
+To prepare the data for modeling, an **Exploratory Data Analysis** was conducted to preprocess numerical and categorical features, and suitable scalers and encoders were chosen for the preprocessing pipeline.
+Subsequently, a **GridSearch** was performed to select the best regression models, with RandomForestRegressor and GradientBoostingRegressor being the top performers, achieving an R2 value of approximately 0.9.

 ![notebook](https://github.com/benitomartin/mlops-car-prices/assets/116911431/cbaccce2-e3ed-4480-a715-3060d56465af)
 ![grafana_dashboard](https://github.com/benitomartin/mlops-car-prices/assets/116911431/6201ae65-383b-44bf-b30f-11ad2b75bf34)

-Afterwards, the models underwent testing, model registry and deployment using MLflow and Prefect.
-Monitoring of the models was established through Grafana and Adminer Database.
-Subsequently, a project infrastructure was set up in Terraform, utilizing AWS modules such as Kinesis Streams (Producer & Consumer), Lambda (Serving API), S3 Bucket (Model artifacts), and ECR (Image Registry).
+Afterwards, the models underwent testing, model registry and deployment using **MLflow**, **Prefect** and **Flask**.
+Monitoring of the models was established through **Grafana** and **Adminer** Database.
+Subsequently, a project infrastructure was set up in **Terraform**, utilizing **AWS** modules such as Kinesis Streams (Producer & Consumer), Lambda (Serving API), S3 Bucket (Model artifacts), and ECR (Image Registry).

 ![Deployment Prefect UI](https://github.com/benitomartin/mlops-car-prices/assets/116911431/90e7f32c-25ce-4be7-bf38-ba266ca68fb2)
 ![manual_deploy_cloudwatch2](https://github.com/benitomartin/mlops-car-prices/assets/116911431/78ce8263-dd8a-4b09-b092-620b3988de99)

-Finally, to streamline the development process, a fully automated CI/CD pipeline was created using GitHub Actions.
+Finally, to streamline the development process, a fully automated **CI/CD** pipeline was created using GitHub Actions.

 ![test github](https://github.com/benitomartin/mlops-car-prices/assets/116911431/0d9e4858-8745-4bb1-bb1c-a6431b98cc98)